Glossary of Terms

 A commonly used bathtub material that is lightweight and more flexible than cast iron.
 Acrylic is warmer than most other materials used in making bathtubs.
+See our line of acrylic bathtubs from American Acrylic.

 A material consisting of layered acrylic with an ABS Backing and a stone/resin compound.
 This material is known to be lighter, stronger, and more durable than cast iron.
 Read more about Acrastone...